synfron/ReshaperForBurp/docs/Readme.md

 Delete Variable - Delete a variable

-Send To - Send data to other Burp tools
+Send To - Send data to other Burp tools or the system default browser

+Run Process - Execute a command in a separate process

 Drop - Have Burp drop the connection